Departures · the document, by section.

 Cost model and controls.

 Cost model: pay-as-you-go metered API with multi-layer cost controls.
-Per-session cost (working range, with optimisations applied): £0.08–0.15; pessimistic ceiling £0.20.
-The earlier £0.40 figure represented an unoptimised baseline — standard optimisations bring it well below.
+Per-session cost, with optimisations applied: £0.08–0.15; pessimistic ceiling £0.20.
 AI / API run-rate costs are carried by Cold Lava through the build and testing phases; metered cost passes to AX at handover.

 Six-layer defence-in-depth on run-rate.